metosin/spec-tools/docs/01_coercion.md

 ### Strict coercion

-At system boundaries, like in web apis with external clients and in front of data stores, it is important to check data no extra data is carried in.
+At system boundaries, like in web apis with external clients and in front of data stores, it is important to check that no extra data is carried in.
 In `clojure.spec`, maps are open by design.
 We could add extra constrains to `s/keys` with `s/and` not to contain extra keys, but there are no utilities for it in Spec1 and it would be a static constraint on spec, effecting all call sites.
 Spec should be open within the boundaries.

 We can use coercion for this.